theapsgroup/basex-gradle-starter/README.md

 By default will put data under a `basex` subdirectory.

 For more information on [Gradle](https://gradle.org) have a look at it's extensive documentation.

-I am also working on a Gradle plugin for BaseX to do most of what this does with a one-liner build script.
-Gradle rocks!